Festival Internacional Cervantino in Guanajuato: Family-Friendly Theater and Music

 6. Walk the Tunnels

-Take a guided walking tour through the underground street tunnels with a local guide.
-The tunnels are practical (cars use them daily) but also fascinating - 17th century masonry mixed with 20th century engineering.
+Take a guided walking tour through the underground street tunnels with a local.
+Cars use them every day, but the masonry goes back centuries.
+Strange and wonderful.

 Sample 4-Day Cervantino Family Itinerary